HuangLab-SYSU/brokerchain-academic/README.md

 ![RunBrokerChain7](images/img_7.png)

 Write a simple smart contract in _A.sol_.
-This smart contract includes a constructor, a uint256 type state variable, and two functions for reading and writing this state variable.
+This smart contract includes a constructor, a uint256-type state variable, and two functions for reading and writing to this state variable.

 ![RunBrokerChain8](images/img_8.png)